AgnieszkaKlobus12/fashion_mist/README.md

 Images represented by matrices of values do not require any additional action before comparing them.

-First, as hamming distance counts every slight difference in values, I’d like to try rounding values.
+First I need to round values.
 After division by 255 (needed for accurate display of images), the values are in range from 0 to 1.
 However, the implementation of Hamming distance I’ve decided to use requires matrices to contain only zeros and ones.
 To achieve that, I’m rounding every value.

+I've also decided to use skimage to get edges from pictures.
+Prewitt_v function will find rapid differences in color on image, that suggest edge and change the color accordingly to show the edge.
+That values I will also round.

-I’m comparing values from unchanged images to images of edges.
+I’m comparing model results for unchanged images and images of edges.

 # Results